Advanced Settings

 - 'Camera

-gain' - Sets the gain level for the many cameras
+gain' - Sets the gain level for the cameras

 that support this feature.
 Reducing this parameter can help to